 Tulum is about 130 kilometers (80 miles) from Cancun, and depending on your transportation choice, the journey takes between 1.5 and 2.5 hours.

-Can I take a taxi from Cancun to Tulum?
+Can I take a taxi?

 Absolutely!
 ADO buses are a popular and reliable choice, offering air-conditioned comfort for about $15 per person.

-Yes, car rentals are widely available at Cancun Airport, and they’re perfect for travelers who want to explore cenotes or Playa del Carmen along the way.
+Yes, car rentals are widely available at Cancun Airport, and they’re perfect for travelers who want to explore Cenotes or Playa del Carmen along the way.

 Do I need to book transportation in advance?